asciamanna/asciamanna.github.io/_drafts/ndepend-2017-measuring-the-cost-of-sloppy-code.md

 The debt rating, a value A through E, also based on the [SQALE method](http://www.sqale.org) is derived from a debt ratio threshold.
 These thresholds are set to defaults but are configurable in NDepend along with the number of working days to write a 1000 lines of code in the debt settings.

-Just below the rating you see debt expressed as the total amount of working days.
+Just below the rating you see technical-debt expressed as the total amount of working days to remedy.
 As with other calculations in NDepend clicking debt, the debt ratio, or debt rating will show the CQLinq rule that effect the calculation.
 Similar to other panels in the NDepend dashboard, trending metrics will show next to the value as analyses are run over time.

 ### Completing the Picture

-Adding test coverage enables two additional metrics, which are related: _Annual Interest and Breaking Point_.
+Adding test coverage enables two additional metrics which are related: _Annual Interest and Breaking Point_.
+Annual Interest describes the man-time consumed if the issue goes unresolved, providing impact to the business if the issue goes unresolved.
 You can find out more about them in the NDepend documentation on the [breaking point metric](http://www.ndepend.com/docs/technical-debt#BreakingPoint).

 ### Debt Exploration & Settings

-At the bottom of the panel is an "Explore Debt" dropdown which will take you to the various collections of rules effecting the technical-debt calculations.
+At the bottom of the panel is an "Explore Debt" dropdown which will take you to the various collections of rules affecting the technical-debt calculations.
 Also included in this dropdown is a link to the project debt settings.

 <img class="img-responsive" src="/img/debt-settings.png" alt="NDepend 2017 Project Debt Settings"/>